com-lihaoyi/mill/docs/pages/1 - Intro to Mill.md

 ```

 `mill path` prints out a dependency chain between the first task and the second.
 It is very useful for exploring the
 build graph and trying to figure out how data gets from one task to another.
-If there are multiple possible dependency
+Note that if there are multiple possible dependency
 chains, one of them is picked arbitrarily.

 ### plan